George Mason University Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At GMU, approximately 53% of students took out student loans averaging $7,922 a year.
 That adds up to $31,688 over four years for those students.

 The student loan default rate at GMU is 2.1%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do GMU Graduates Make?bachelor's degree recipients from GMU make around $59,900 per year during the early years of their employment.
-This is good news for future GMU graduates since it is 50% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do GMU Graduates Make?students who graduate from GMU with a bachelor's degree go on to jobs where they make an average salary of $59,900 in their early years.
+That's great news for GMU students since it is 50% more than the average college graduate's salary of $39,802 per year.

 Location of George Mason University